-- I. Objectives, Responsibilities and Powers - A. To evaluate, monitor, and update the planning assumptions as well as the Institutional Strategic Plan, in accordance with the institutional planning model as accepted by the University Senate. - B. To review and recommend the planning, preparation, and allocation of all Western Connecticut State University operating budgets and other public monies.
-The Committee's recommendations shall be consistent with the Institutional Strategic Plan. - C. To receive and review program proposals; to analyze proposals with respect to the strategic plan, resources, and schedule of implementation. - D. To review program proposals requiring external review, e.g., licensure and accreditation (state, regional, national), and to make recommendations regarding their disposition. - E. To prepare responses on program discontinuance for appropriate committees. - F. To monitor, revise, and update the activities outlined in the Institutional Strategic and Budget Plans. - G. To obtain the results of any formal assessment study, program review, and accreditation status on an annual basis. - H. To establish ad hoc or standing subcommittees as needed.
+- I. Objectives, Responsibilities and Powers - A. To evaluate, monitor, and report on the Institutional Strategic Plan, in accordance with the institutional planning model as accepted by the University Senate.
+The committee's annual agenda of work will include regular review of goals and objectives with responsible departments. - B. To review and comment on/endorse the recommended spending plan for the university (prepared by fiscal affairs) prior to submission to BOR. - C. To receive and review academic and non-academic program proposals that require significant - budgetary commitment; to analyze proposals with respect to the strategic plan, resources, and - schedule of implementation. - D. To prepare responses on program discontinuance for appropriate committees. - E. To establish ad hoc or standing subcommittees as needed.